HOJO TEA : A Gift From The Mountain.

 Our product is the first grades, the length of brewed leaves including the bud is below 3cm.

-After plucking, the leaves are transferred to a cool place indoors.
-During the sunny days, usually in the spring season, the tea leaves are spread to a thin layer (3 – 5 cm) and left for 6 – 12 hours without turning or mixing; but if the leaves are plucked after the rain or contains much dew, the tea leaves are spread to a much thinner layer, then lightly turned and mixed for 2 – 3 times.
-It must be carried out with much care and attention and so as not to cause damage to the leaves (damaged leaves will turn red and affect the quality of the end product).
+After plucking, the leaves are transferred to a cool indoor place.
+During sunny days, usually in the spring season, the tea leaves are spread out evenly to form a thin layer (3 – 5 cm) and left to wither for 6 – 12 hours without turning or mixing.
+But if the leaves are plucked after the rain or carry lots of dew, the tea leaves are spread out to form a much thinner layer, then lightly turned and mixed for 2 – 3 times.
+It must be carried out with much care and attention and so as not to damage the leaves (damaged leaves will turn red and affect the quality of the end product).
 During this period, the water content is vaporized from fresh leaves until it is reduced to about 70%.
-The spreading causes the leaves to emit a greenish grassy smell, reduce the bitterness and astringent taste, increase amino acid relative concentration which improve the briskness of liquor.
+The spreading causes the leaves to emit a greenish grassy smell, reduce the bitterness and astringent taste, increase amino acid relative concentration which improve the briskness of its liquor.
 Besides, it helps to avoid leaves becoming lump during frying.
 It improves the quality of tea made; as the color remains a delicate green with a smooth and sleek appearance.

 Go To Page Top